 “Sure thing!”
 He replied happily.
 “Everything’s pretty much set from all the other bands.
 If you guys need anything, let me know.”

-The crowd’s collective face wore a convincing mix of discomfort and confusion and it made our crew very, very happy.
+The faces in the crowd wore a convincing mix of discomfort and confusion and it made our crew very, very happy.
 If they’re not going to like us, we’d prefer they hate us.
 At least they’ll remember us.

-Back near the main bar a wholly unassuming fellow dressed unremarkably in a black sweater and jeans took the stage.
-I was immediately drawn to him, likely due to the complete lack of Nashville-ian fashion sense that helped him stand out in a small sea of pseudo cowboys and fraudulent rodeo girls.
+Back near the main bar, a wholly unassuming fellow dressed unremarkably in a black sweater and jeans took the stage.
+Likely due to the complete lack of Nashville-ian fashion sense that helped him stand out in a small sea of pseudo cowboys and fraudulent rodeo girls, I was immediately drawn to him.
 His songs were relatively unremarkable but he had a voice that could halt warships, and when he sang his deep, lonesome, wistful bellow filled the room and easily overtook the idle chatter of the crowd.

 Slowly but surely people began paying attention, and by the time his brief set had finished much of the room’s interest had been piqued, however plenty in attendance still talked over him.
 He thanked the crowd and ambled off the stage.

 A few more bands played, each sounding more and more like the one that preceded it and the night eventually wore to a close.
 The room began to empty and I found the door guy to inquire about payment.

 “It’s not much,” he told me, handing me an envelope with a very few bills in very, very small denominations, “but thanks for coming.”

 “Hey man, it’s better than nothing,” I said.
 “Thanks a ton for having us.”